Quantum phase estimation based filtering: performance analysis and application to low-energy spectral calculation: introduction

-We show that the rectangular window-based filter exhibits an oscillation known as the Gibbs phenomenon, and the oscillation is mitigated when the sine and Kaiser windows are used.
-The error in the Kaiser window-based filter decreases exponentially with the QPE frequency grid points, which leads to the same $O(\delta^{-1} \log \epsilon^{-1})$ scaling as the QETU-based filter.
-Here $\delta$ and $\epsilon$ are the width of the transitional region and the error parameter, respectively.
-We also numerically demonstrate that the Kaiser window-based filter and QETU with phase angles determined via convex optimization require a comparable number of Hamiltonian evolution operations for a given set of ($\delta, \epsilon$), indicating that the Kaiser window-based filter can be used as a potential alternative to the QETU-based filter.
-Finally, we consider an application of the proposed filtering approach to the QPE-based calculation of spectral functions~\cite{PhysRevC.100.034610,PhysRevA.101.012330, PhysRevA.110.022618,PhysRevA.110.L060401,fomichev2024simulatingxrayabsorptionspectroscopy,PhysRevA.92.062318, nishi2025demonstrationlogicalquantumphase}.
-Specifically, we consider a two-step QPE approach similar to the one proposed in Ref.~\cite{PRXQuantum.5.040339}, that uses a coarse QPE grid for filtering and a fine grid for obtaining high-resolution spectra.
-We test the present scheme by calculating the density-of-states (DOS) of MnO in a one-particle approximation~\cite{martin2020electronic} as an example of realistic spectra.
+Next, we compare the performance of QPE-based filters and a single-ancilla QSP-based approach QETU~\cite{PRXQuantum.3.040305}.
+The QETU method is known to achieve nearly optimal query complexities for the ground-state energy estimation and the ground-state preparation~\cite{PRXQuantum.3.040305}, and recently a demonstration on trapped-ion quantum hardware has been reported~\cite{karacan2025filterenhancedadiabaticquantumcomputing}.
+We find that the Kaiser window-based filter and QETU with phase angles determined via convex optimization require a comparable number of Hamiltonian evolution operations for a given set of ($\delta, \epsilon$).
+This result indicates that the Kaiser window-based filter can be used as a potential alternative to the QETU-based filter.
+We discuss possible cases where the QPE-based filter can be advantageous compared to QETU.

+Finally, we consider an application of the proposed filtering approach to the QPE-based calculation of spectral functions~\cite{PhysRevC.100.034610,PhysRevA.101.012330, PhysRevA.110.022618,PhysRevA.110.L060401,fomichev2024simulatingxrayabsorptionspectroscopy,PhysRevA.92.062318, nishi2025demonstrationlogicalquantumphase}; specifically, a two-step QPE approach similar to the one proposed in Ref.~\cite{PRXQuantum.5.040339}, that uses a coarse QPE grid for filtering and a fine grid for obtaining high-resolution spectra.
+We evaluate the performance of the proposed scheme by calculating the density-of-states (DOS) of MnO in a one-particle approximation~\cite{martin2020electronic} as an example of realistic spectra.